equinor/api-strategy/docs/strategy-draft.md

 ### <a id="api-developer"></a>API developer
 The API developer creates the API on top of a backend system, and mange the API through its lifecycle.
-The API developer deploys the API to the API Gateway and API Portal.
-The API developer is responsible for ensuring that the API is well crafted, secure and properly documented.
-Other things the API developer needs to consider; versioning strategy, should an SLA and/or Terms of Service be created, how to receive feedback from API client developers, etc.
+The API developer publishes the API to the API Gateway and API Portal, and is is responsible for ensuring that the API is well crafted, secure and properly documented.
+He/she also needs to consider topics like versioning strategy, should an SLA and/or Terms of Service be created, how to receive feedback from API client developers, etc.

 ### <a id="api-client-developer"></a>API client developer
-This is the developer of an App that consumes the API.
+This is the developer of an app that consumes the API.
 The API client developer will use the API portal to discover the existence of APIs and find relevant information about them.
 A key factor deciding whether an API client developer will use a particular API is the developer experience (DX) of that API.
-She is much more likely to start and keep using an API if the DX is good, and also recommend the API to others.
-Without a proper DX he/she will probably look for alternatives.
+He/she is much more likely to start and keep using an API if the DX is good, and also recommend the API to others.
+Without a proper DX the API client developer will probably look for alternatives.

 ### <a id="end-user"></a>End user